Stasiu51/RISCMachine/README.md

 ## Design goals

-The chip I will be designing is a small general purpose microprocessor, similar in capacity to an arduino UNO.
+The chip I will be designing is a small, inexpensive general purpose microprocessor, similar in capacity to an arduino UNO.
+I will not be optimising purely for efficient practical design, as if I were, I would simply copy the specification of an existing design, which are the result of decades of iteration by talented teams.
+I will instead aim to develop an architecture that is in principle capable of all the same calculations as more standard chips in interesting alternative ways using a unified memory and dynamically updated instructions.

 My specification is therefore as follows:

-- I will use a 32-bit register size, and instruction length.
+- I will use a 32-bit word size, register size, and instruction length.
 This is an arbitrary choice as, as explained above, in this challenge I will imagine I am designing a physical device.
 It might well be the case that 32 bit instruction length is a constraint imposed by the circuitry available.
 It also adds some additional design constraints that make the challenge more fun, and is an homage to actual RISC devices of the 70s and 80s.

 - Addresses will be 16-bit.
 This leads to a maximum of 262kB of memory, which is sufficient for basic microprocessor tasks.
 The advantage of 16-bit addresses is that they take up half of one instruction, which allows for interesting manipulation techniques (see later).